otrv4/otrv4/otrv4.md

   (optional) Transitional Signature (SIG)
 ```

-SIG refers to the `OTR version 3 DSA Signature`.
-Refer to 'DSA signature' on
+SIG is the OTRv3 DSA Signature (from the protocol section
-OTRv3 for more information:
+"Public keys, signatures, and fingerprints"):

 ```
 DSA signature (SIG):